-alternate (non-traditional) certification route = an option outside of undergraduate, graduate or non-degree/post-baccalaureate programs that leads to state certification
+alternate (non-traditional) certification route = an option outside of undergraduate and graduate degree programs and non-degree/post-baccalaureate programs that still leads to state certification

-early childhood certification (ECE) = pre-kindergarten (pre-k) - grade 5
+early childhood certification (ECE) = in Georgia, pertaining to pre-kindergarten (pre-k) – grade 5

 edTPA = a subject and level specific summative capstone assessment used by many states for evaluating the effectiveness of beginning teachers.
 All teacher candidates in traditional and alternate certification programs in Georgia are required to pass the edTPA as part of the certification process.

 Educator Ethics Assessment = an assessment that measures your understanding and knowledge of compliance obligations of the Georgia Code of Ethics for Educators as well as your capacity and disposition to act ethically as a professional

-eligibility certificate = a verification certificate valid for five years that you receive after you have completed all requirements of a traditional certification program and qualify for an induction certificate but have not found a teaching job
+eligibility certificate = a verification certificate valid for five years that shows that you qualify for an teaching certificate in Georgia but have not found a teaching job yet

 endorsement = an additional content field added to a professional certificate